Full question:

 Answer:

-A power of attorney will enable another to take action on your mother's behalf when she is unable to act for herself.
-It may cover a broad range of acts, or be limited to only those acts specified, such as banking transactions to pay her bills.
+A power of attorney allows someone to act on your mother's behalf when she cannot do so herself.
+It can grant broad authority or be limited to specific tasks, like managing banking transactions to pay her bills.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.